geoffreylitt/wildcard-onward-paper/paper.md

 One way to view this query model is as a tiny subset of the SQL query model.
 Despite its simplicity, this  model has proven sufficient for meeting our customization needs, and minimizes the complexity of supporting arbitrary queries.
 But because it fits into the general paradigm of relational queries, it could theoretically be extended to support a wider range of queries.

 The query engine is also responsible for executing formulas.
-We have built a small formula language resembling a spreadsheet formula language, except that formulas automatically apply across an entire column of data, and reference other column names instead of values in specific rows.
+We have built a small formula language resembling a spreadsheet formula language.
+As in visual database query tools like SIEUFERD [@bakke2016] and [Airtable](https://airtable.com/), formulas automatically apply across an entire column of data, and reference other column names instead of values in specific rows.
 This is more convenient than needing to copy-paste a formula across an entire column as in spreadsheets, and has worked for all of the customizations we have built.
-Visual database query systems like SIEUFERD [@bakke2016] use a similar approach to using formulas in a structured table.

 ## Table editor

-We provide a basic table editor as the user interface on top of the query engine.
-Our table editor is built with the Handsontable Javascript library, which provides UI elements for viewing, editing, sorting, and filtering a table.
+We provide a table editor view as the user interface on top of the query engine.
+Our table editor is built with the Handsontable Javascript library, which provides built-in UI elements for viewing, editing, sorting, and filtering a table.

 In addition to the basic table editing operations, we also provide _cell editors_: UI widgets that expose a custom editing UI for a single cell of the table view.
 A programmer building a cell editor need only integrate it with the table viewer; propagating values into the website UI is handled by the site-specific DOM adapter.
 In [@sec:reflections] we provide some examples of using cell editors.